korovod/kenotron/README.md

 ## Quick Start

 First, have a look at the **[Ultrascale Playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook)**, a comprehensive guide to efficiently scale LLM training with Nanotron.
+Everything in this guide applies to Kénotron.

 ### Predicting the memory that you will need